zephyrproject-rtos/zephyr/samples/subsys/usb/legacy/hci_usb/README.rst

 Building and Running
 ********************
-This sample can be found under :zephyr_file:`samples/bluetooth/hci_usb` in the Zephyr tree.
+This sample can be found under :zephyr_file:`samples/subsys/usb/legacy/hci_usb` in the Zephyr tree.

-See :zephyr:code-sample-category:`bluetooth` samples for details.